shinyorg/mediator/readme.md

 * Fire & Forget as well as Parallel Event execution
 * Our MAUI & Blazor integrations allow your viewmodels or pages to implement an IEventHandler<TEvent> interface(s) without them having to participate in the dependency injection provider
 * We still have a "messagingcenter" type subscribe off IMediator for cases where you can't have your current type implement an interface
+* Instead of Assembly Scanning, we have source generators to automatically wireup the necessary registrations for you!
+* Lightweight, No external dependencies, tiny bit of reflection
+* Help remove service overrun and reduce your constructor fat
+* Easy to Unit Test

 ## Works With
 * .NET MAUI - all platforms